AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return the index of the first non blank character of s, starting at ind

+.. function:: full_root_type(t)

+    Return the full view of the root type of t, traversing subtypes, derivations and privacy.

 .. function:: get_parameter(params, actual)

     Given a List[ParamActual], return the parameter corresponding to